New classes of exact interior nonvacuum solutions to the GR field equations for spacetimes sourced by a rigidly rotating stationary cylindrical anisotropic fluid: Conclusions

 \section{Conclusions}

-Following the stationary cylindrical anisotropic fluid sourced interior spacetime investigations initiated in \cite{D06,CS20}, it has here been dived deeper into the rigidly rotating fluid case with particular equation of state $P_r = P_\phi=0$.
-A field equation exact solution has thus been exhibited under the form of $h(r)$ functions for the metric and the density, with $h$ defined as $h(r) = P_z(r)/\rho(r)$, and an integral expression for $h$ as a $r$ function has been displayed.
-Of course, as usual, this solution is valid in a given coordinate system which has however been chosen such as to allow a direct physical interpretation.
-For further use for astrophysical purposes, it has been forced to satisfy the regularity conditions on the symmetry axis and has been matched to the Weyl class of the Lewis vacuum solution on a given $\Sigma$ hypersurface.
-Such a solution can therefore describe, e.g., rigidly rotating astrophysical objects issuing jets in their symmetry axis direction.
+Following the stationary cylindrical anisotropic fluid sourced interior spacetime investigations initiated in \cite{D06,CS20}, the rigidly rotating fluid case with particular equation of state $P_r = P_\phi=0$ has been examined deeper here.
+A field equation exact solution has thus been exhibited under the form of $h(r)$ functions for the metric and the density, with $h$ defined as $h(r) = P_z(r)/\rho(r)$, and an integral expression for $h$ as an $r$ function has been displayed.
+Of course, as usual, this solution is valid in a given coordinate system which, however, has been chosen such as to allow a direct physical interpretation.
+To allow potential further uses for astrophysical purposes, it has been forced to satisfy the regularity conditions on the symmetry axis and has been matched to the Weyl class of the Lewis vacuum solution on a cylindrical $\Sigma$ hypersurface.

-Physical properties exhibited by this solution have been examined here such as the hydrodynamical scalars, vectors and tensors which have been obtained as functions of $h(r)$.
+A number of physical and mathematical properties pertaining to this solution have been examined here such as the hydrodynamical scalars, vectors, and tensors which have been obtained as functions of $h(r)$.
 Singularities have been identified and discussed.
-In particular, the presence of cylinder-crossing, which is the name here proposed for a locus equivalent to shell-crossing in spherical symmetry, has been outlined.

-Now, the solution and the discussions related here involve three independent integration constants whose respective magnitudes and signs might be critical features for the physics pertaining to the to-be-identified solution subclasses.
-Therefore, a further study of these properties and of their physical meanings is meant to be a major issue for future work.
+It has been shown that they can, however, be excluded from the solution definition intervals, yielding thus singularity-free spacetimes.

+The two independent parameters exhibited by this solution have been examined.
+The first one, $h_0$, corresponds to the value of the $h$ function on the symmetry axis.
+Its sign defines two different solution classes which have been displayed and discussed in Sec. \ref{signcons}.
+The second parameter, $c$, has been shown to represent the fluid vorticity amplitude on the axis.
+It corresponds to the $c$ parameter of the exterior Lewis-Weyl vacuum which thus inherits a precise confirmation of its previous vorticity interpretation \cite{dS95}.
+Moreover, in the case when the fluid pressure is positive, its sign determines the $h(r)$ increasing or decreasing property, while, in the negative pressure case, the $c$ sign is forced to be positive, while $h(r)$ is increasing from the axis up to the boundary surface.

+As to allow a glimpse at such a simple fluid spacetime possible physical interpretations, the following results found in the literature can be considered.